cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 guarantees, developers will be able to more easily estimate when transactions will be processed and included in a block.

+In practical terms, we envision an implementation of the transaction class abstraction as *mempool lanes*.
+The mempool transaction space would be split into a hierarchy of lanes, with each lane operating as an independent mempool.
+At the same time, all of them are coordinated to ensure the delivery of the desired levels of QoS.

 Note that improving the dissemination protocol to reduce bandwidth and/or latency is a separate concern and falls outside the scope of this proposal.